riy/degraph/readme.md

 You can [download](http://schauder.github.io/degraph/download.html) it, or read the [documentation](http://schauder.github.io/degraph/documentation.html).

-## Vision ##

-With release 0.1.0 Degraph allows to defined dependency constraints using tests written in Scala with ScalaTest or Java with JUnit.
-This feature will need quite some tweaking in the future:

-* Support for ignoring dependencies
-* seperating the decision to ignore dependencies not mentioned in a constraint and if one can skip steps in the chain of dependencies (i.e. splitting allow/allowDirect into multiple DSL artifacts
-* creating a graph on test failure that visualizes the constraint violations.

-Also while yed is a cool Graph editor it does way more then Degraph actually needs and misses some other features.
-So a standaloe (or IDE Plugin based) GUI would be nice.
-I'm experimenting with an HTML5 based solution.

-If you have more ideas what Degraph should be able to do, just open an [issue](https://github.com/schauder/degraph/issues).

 ## How to build ##

 I'm highly interested in contributions, so if you are interested, drop me a message and until I respond have a look at the source code.